 Unlike some other tutors, I don’t just teach what is needed to make a particular object.
 Instead, lessons focus on what tools to buy, where to get them, how to use them safely and efficiently and how to keep them sharp, if necessary.
 That way, if a student wants to continue after the session, they have all the knowledge and skills to do so in whichever direction they choose.
 Get in touch if you’d like more information.

 I’m a qualified teacher in the Lifelong Learning sector and have taught woodcarving and woodworking skills to adult groups in all kinds of situations.
 Over more than ten years, these have included; festival goers (including at Glastonbury and the Green Gathering), corporate groups, the NHS, private tuition sessions and also working in partnership with community organisations.
+I also run woodcarving courses for The Makershed at St Paul’s Learning Centre In Bristol.

 This project was run in collaboration with the Wild City Project and LinkAge in Bristol.
 A group of local people, including disengaged young people and older volunteers, worked together successfully to produce a carved wooden bench that was installed in a local nature reserve.